 Depriving Taste and Smell

 While we are seldom concerned with the senses of smell and taste even these can, under the right circumstances, become relevant in a conflict.
-But in truth, these are seldom utilized because they are either difficult to employ on the spur of the moment or because they will have little real benefit in a conflict.
+But in truth, these are seldom utilized because they are either difficult to employ on the spur of the moment or because they will provide scant benefit in a conflict.
 Nonetheless, we will explore them briefly.

 The easiest way to deprive a person of the sense of smell is to squeeze the nostrils shut.
 While some sense of smell can still be derived through the mouth and nasal passages, most of this sense will be curtailed in this manner.
-Naturally you can disrupt all sense of smell by also covering the mouth.
-This is of course a more dangerous action and should not be done for a prolonged period of time.
+Naturally, you can disrupt all sense of smell by also covering the mouth.
+This is a more dangerous activity and should not be done for a prolonged period.

 It is also possible to briefly overwhelm (or perhaps disgust) the sense of smell.
-A sudden release of foul body gasses may have an effect on the overall structure of an individual.
+A sudden release of foul body gasses may affect the overall structure of an individual.
 This may provide you with a brief opportunity to achieve a tactical advantage.
 This is a difficult thing to contrive in the middle of a conflict, but hey, if you’ve got it, use it.

 Overall it is likely you will find employing the same thought, energy, and focus on other parts of the body will likely yield more fruitful benefits.
 Efforts to deprive or distract these two senses will yield only minimal if any advantage.